 Kathleen Alcalá is the author of a short story collection, three novels set in 19th Century Mexico and the Southwest, and a collection of essays based on family history.
 Her work has received the Western States Book Award, the Governor’s Writers Award, and a Pacific Northwest Booksellers Association Book Award.
 She received her second Artist Trust Fellowship in 2008, and was honored by the national Latino writers group, Con Tinta, at the Associated Writing Programs Conference in 2014.
 She has been designated an Island Treasure in the Arts.
-Kathleen's next book, "The Deepest Roots: Finding Food and Community on a Pacific Northwest Island," will be published by the University of Washington Press the fall of 2016.
+Kathleen's latest book is "The Deepest Roots: Finding Food and Community on a Pacific Northwest Island," by the University of Washington Press.